Jamaican dollar: History

-In 1839, an act was passed by Parliament declaring that as of December 31, 1840, only British coinage would be legal tender in Jamaica, demonetizing all of the Spanish coins, with the exception of the gold doubloon which was valued at £3 4s.
+In 1839, an act was passed by Parliament declaring that as of 31 December 1840, only British coinage would be legal tender in Jamaica, demonetising all of the Spanish coins, with the exception of the gold doubloon which was valued at £3 4s.
 Coins in use were thus the farthing (d), halfpenny, penny, three halfpence (1 1/2d), threepence, sixpence, shilling, florin (2s), half crown (2s 6d), and crown (5s).

 The emancipation of the slaves in 1838 increased the need for coinage in Jamaica, particularly low-denomination coins, but the blacks were still reluctant to use copper.
 The solution was to use cupronickel, adopted in 1869.
 Pennies and halfpennies were minted for use in Jamaica, becoming the first truly Jamaican coins.
 Beginning in 1880, the farthing was also minted in cupronickel.

 In 1904, the first government-authorized banknotes were produced in the denomination of 10s.
 Banknotes of £1 and £5 were also being circulated by chartered banks.
-In 1918, denominations of 2s 6d and 5s were authorized.
+In 1918, denominations of 2s 6d and 5s were authorised.
 The 2s 6d note proved to have a short life, being withdrawn in 1922.
 In 1940, the government bank began producing £1 and £5 notes.

 In October 1960, the Bank of Jamaica was given the sole right to mint coins and produce banknotes in Jamaica.
-Their notes were released on May 1, 1961, in the denominations of 5s, 10s, £1, and £5.
+Their notes were released on 1 May 1961, in the denominations of 5s, 10s, £1, and £5.

-On January 30, 1968, the Jamaican House of Representatives voted to decimalize the currency by introducing the dollar, worth 10 shillings, to replace the Jamaican pound.
-Coins and banknotes went into circulation on September 8, 1969.
+On 30 January 1968, the Jamaican House of Representatives voted to decimalise the currency by introducing the dollar, worth 10 shillings, to replace the Jamaican pound.
+Coins and banknotes went into circulation on 8 September 1969.
 The introduction of a decimal currency provided the opportunity for the introduction of a complete Jamaican coinage as formerly, the coins (with the exception of the penny and halfpenny), were the same as those used in the United Kingdom.
 The reverse of the decimal coinage was designed by Christopher Ironside.
 These coins were in circulation from 1969 to about 1990.

-From its introduction, as a result of elevated levels of inflation during the 1980s and especially the early 1990s, the Jamaican dollar has fallen from a peak of J$0.77 to US$1 in its first few years of circulation to around J$131 to US$1 as of July 2018.
+From its introduction, as a result of elevated levels of inflation during the 1980s and especially the early 1990s, the Jamaican dollar has fallen from a peak of J$0.77 to US$1 in its first few years of circulation to around J$160 to US$1 as of October 2025.

 The new Jamaican dollar (and the Cayman Islands dollar), differed from all the other dollars in the British West Indies in that it was essentially a half-pound sterling.
 All the other dollars in the vicinity either began on the US dollar unit, in the case of Belize, Bermuda, and the Bahamas, or the Spanish dollar unit in the case of the Eastern Caribbean territories, Barbados and Guyana.
 The Spanish dollar unit at any rate was approximately the same value as the US unit.